1RED7A/Better-Saving/README.md

 ## Installation
 1. Download the `.geode` file from [Releases](./releases).
-2. Place it in your Geode `mods` folder(Or import it into the game using geode)
+2. Just Import it into the game using geode.
 3. Launch Geometry Dash — Better Saving runs automatically.

 ## Credits